 Follow the links below to preview the modules as an anonymous guest.
 If you want to import one of the modules below, make sure you are logged in to Canvas with your umich credentials before following the links.

-NEW!
 Evaluating Sources - Teaches students how to evaluate a variety of sources for credibility, including social media, academic, and non-scholarly sources.
 Includes 3 quizzes with an estimated completion time of 30-45 minutes.

 Library Skills Challenge - Explore the library's online environment and learn how to find, evaluate, and use information in academic work.
 Popular with instructors that want students to get a good overview of the research process.